Philip-ZENG/EIE3280/README.md

     - Section 26, Section 27
   - Data Source
     - EIE3280 PPT
-- Mechanism Design
+- Database Schema Design
+   - Page Schema
      - Each page can have multiple tag

+   - Section Schema
+   - Tag Schema

+### 0x02 Mechanism Design

+- Map Search Word to Tags
+  - Do string match to find pages that contain the search word string
+    - If the string is found in the page's content, it has a weight of 1
+    - If the string is found in the page's title, it has a weight of 2

+  - Map the matched page to its corresponding Sections and Tags, count the frequency of occurrence
+  - Determine the `DecisiveTag` based on tag occurrence frequency (top 3 most frequent)
+  - Alternative: Classification Machine Learning Model

+- Rank Tagged Sections
+  - Find all the section that contains the `DecisiveTag`
+  - Rank these section based on PageRank Algorithm (Need to build a graph based on tags)
+  - Or check "Relevance Score"

-### 0x02 Implementation
+### 0x03 Implementation

 - Database Building
   - Tasks